poseisharp/prosperosusNote/sessionNotes/12Mar.md

 # Modifier
 - Visual queues on modifier?
-- Should debuff and buff become one as a modifier Or should they have different class????
+- Should debuff and buff become one as a modifier Or should they have different class [X]
-	- Probably make a modifier class instead with a type ENUM for buff and debuff
+	- Probably make a modifier class instead with a type ENUM for buff and debuff [X]
-- Reduce bonus hp of excited or rather don't allow hp to exceed max_hp
+- Reduce bonus hp of excited or rather don't allow hp to exceed max_hp [X]